upamaInBits/qa-case-studies/sql-testing/validation-tests.md

 - Validated that shipped dates do not occur before order dates
 - Identified whether any customers or products had no related transactions

-## Summary
-These validation checks were used to identify anomalies, verify data quality, and confirm that relationships and business rules were maintained in the database.